marcriehm/kubernetes-research/Architecture.md

 ## Overall Architecture

-There are two primary views of the Kubernetes architecture: they physical architecture of the Kubernetes implementation itself and the logical architecture of deployed applications.
+There are two primary views of the Kubernetes architecture: the physical architecture of the Kubernetes implementation itself and the logical architecture of deployed applications.

 ### Physical Kubernetes Architecture